gcassel/Modular-Organizing-Terminology/terms/form.md

-A form is an *arrangement* or *configuration* of one or more [elements](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/element.md).
+A form is a *set* or *network* of one or more [elements](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/element.md).

-Forms are often simple, compound or complex.
+Forms are often *simple*, *compound* or *complex*.

 Forms are always reasonably stable (per identifiable parameters) within identifiable contexts.
-For instance, physical contexts have both temporal and spatial scale, within which forms can be identified by contextually relevant observers and/or sensors.
+For instance, physical contexts have both temporal and spatial scale, within which forms can be identified by potential observers and/or sensors.

 Forms may be fluid or solid.